iwoca/django-orm-views/README.md

             .values('col_a', 'col_b')
         )
 ```

+This also supports the construction of materialised views via `PostgresMaterialisedViewMixin`.
+Note that the function `refresh_materialized_view` will
+need to be managed by the user in order to keep these up to date where required.

 ## What does this not support?

-Reading the views in an ORM-friendly way.
+* Reading from the views in an ORM-friendly way.
+* Any database engines aside from Postgres (unless syntax happens to be the same!)

 ## When should I use this?